 Canning and Preserving

-Stir the cornstarch mixture into the ground cherry mixture and cook for an additional 5-10 minutes, or until the mixture has thickened to your desired consistency.
+If you want to thicken the preserves further, mix 1 tablespoon of cornstarch with 1 tablespoon of water.
+Stir this mixture into the saucepan and cook for an additional 5–10 minutes, until the preserves reach your desired consistency.

 Nutritional Information – Recipes for Ground Cherries

 I always recommend incorporating nutrient-dense foods into your diet, and ground cherries are a great option.
+Not only are they delicious, but they are also packed with essential vitamins and minerals.

 Caloric Content

+One cup (140 grams) of ground cherries contains approximately 74 calories.
 While this may seem like a lot, it is important to note that ground cherries are also a good source of fiber, which can help keep you feeling full and satisfied.

 Dietary Considerations

+Ground cherries are low in sodium and saturated fat, making them a healthy addition to your diet.
+They are also cholesterol-free, which is great news for those watching their cholesterol intake.
 In addition, ground cherries are a good source of iron, which is essential for healthy blood cells.
 They also contain potassium, which is important for maintaining healthy blood pressure levels.

 Serving and Presentation – Recipes for Ground Cherries

 When it comes to serving and presenting dishes made with ground cherries, there are a few things to keep in mind.
+In this section, I will cover some plating techniques and pairing suggestions to help you create beautiful and delicious dishes.

 Plating Techniques